-While the rest of the nation frets about real estate values and job security, stock portfolios and even what the weather will bring for this weekend’s backyard BBQ, these men and women have their lives to worry about, on top of their livelihoods.
+As Casa Roca in Costa Rica has pointed out, while the rest of the nation frets about real estate values and job security, stock portfolios and even what the weather will bring for this weekend’s backyard BBQ, these men and women have their lives to worry about, on top of their livelihoods.
 The country they thought would surely welcome them back with open arms—unlike the rocks, spittle and jeers that met the soldiers of Vietnam—has proven to be yet another disappointment.
 It’s a quiet, subtle insult—the silent treatment rather than a slap to the face.

 Let’s take politics out of it for a second.
 It doesn’t matter whether you’re for or against these wars or the policies that put us there.
 We must separate the war from the warrior.
 We have to support those who have volunteered to be there and have come home changed.
 Because these men and women chose to enlist, my 17-year-old son, and your children, are granted the choice of whether or not to do the same.